Why you, KiteGen, developed such ambitious energy technology, when wind turbines and Photovoltaics are already available and mature?

 As altitude increases, average wind speed increases (and remember that wind power grows with the cube of wind speed) and air density decreases.
 Wind power decreases linearly with air density, but even at 1000 m air density is reduced by only about 10%.
 Wind power therefore always tends to grow from ground up to approx. 10,000 m of altitude, see Wind data page.

 What is the risk of collision with airplanes?

 A KiteGen power plant must obtain permission from the competent authorities (usually the national administration for civil aviation) for the needed flight restrictions on the airspace above, where airplanes and any other kind of airborne vehicles should not be allowed to enter.
-Such restricted areas are subject to international agreements and are already granted for other kinds of civil installations (for example nuclear power plants, oil refineries).
+Such restricted areas are subject to international agreements and are already granted for other kinds of civil installations (for example nuclear power plants, oil refineries, explosive or chemical facilities).
 A typical P (Prohibited) Area, where no flight is allowed and the risk tends to zero, has an altitude above the ground of 5,000 ft (equal to 1,524 m) and a radius of at least 1 nautical mile (equal to 1,852 m); thus the resulting cylinder has a volume of 16.4 km³ (equal to approx. 579 billion cubic feet).